Ready to take the test? Head onto LearnX and get your Python Certification!

 draw_game function from the

 draw.py.
-If it will find one, it will import it.
-If not, he will continue to look for built-in modules.
+If it is found, it will be imported.
+If it's not found, it will continue looking for built-in modules.

 You may have noticed that when importing a module, a

-.pyc file appears, which is a compiled Python file.
+.pyc file is created.
+This is a compiled Python file.

 .pyc file exists, it gets loaded instead of the

-.py file, but this process is transparent to the user.
+.py file.
+This process is transparent to the user.

 Importing module objects to the current namespace

-draw_game directly into the main script's namespace, by using the
+draw_game into the main script's namespace by using the

 # game.py # import the draw module from draw import draw_game def main(): result = play_game() draw_game(result)

-from, because we've specified the module name in the
+draw_game, because we've specified the module name using the

 import command may replace an existing object in the namespace.